-The purpose of the Student Groups & Activities Committee (SGAC) of the Student Government Association will be to register and/or recognize undergraduate student groups (clubs or organizations) on the Shippensburg University campus except social fraternities & sororities, and intercollegiate athletic teams, andto establish policies concerning the formation and operation of clubs and organizations.
-Sports clubs will be chartered upon approval of the Athletic Committee.
+The purpose of the Student Groups & Activities Committee (SGAC) of the Student Government Association will be to register and/or recognize undergraduate student groups (clubs or organizations) on the Shippensburg University campus except social fraternities & sororities, and intercollegiate athletic teams, and to establish policies concerning the formation and operation of clubs and organizations.
+Club sport programs will be chartered upon approval of the Athletic Committee.